neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 	video = Acme.Demo:YouTube
 	video = Foo:YouTube

-.. warning:: These declarations are not scoped to the file they are in.
+.. warning:: These declarations are not scoped to the file they are in, but apply globally (at least currently, we plan to change that in the future).
+So you should be careful there!

 Setting Properties On a TypoScript Object
 =========================================